5 Ways to Show Respect for Your Child (And Gain Their Respect in Return)

-With younger kids, parents will understandably feel exhausted by the number of questions they get asked on a daily basis.
+With younger kids, parents understandably feel exhausted by the number of questions they’re asked on a daily basis.
 Out of frustration or exhaustion or lack of appropriate tools, parents may sometimes respond in ways that discourage kids from asking questions – “How many times have I told you?”
 “Don’t ask me that again” or “I don’t know!”

 Unfortunately, responding in this way only discourages healthy communication down the road making kids less inclined to answer OUR questions as they get older (see #1).